 Linda Lankowski (RGA) walked through the APF 2023-13, which modifies VM-M, Appendix M - Mortality Tables, to allow for the use of international mortality tables for relevant business and also adds the 1994 Group Annuity Reserving (GAR) and 1983 Table mortality tables for use in the future VM-22, Requirements for Principle-Based Reserves for Non-Variable Annuities.
-Slutsker asked if there were any examples of when a table would need to be developed by the insurer when an appropriate industry mortality table is not available.
-Lankowski noted that India was one such example where the industry mortality tables are developed based on the experience of rural portions of India and that was not appropriate to the segment of the population that was buying these particular insurance products.
+Slutsker asked if there were any examples of when a table would need to be developed by the insurer when an appropriate industry mortality tables are developed based on the experience of rural portions of India and that was not appropriate to the segment of the population that was buying these particular insurance products.